 It’s possible Leia secretly had baby Rey before stashing her for safe-keeping.
 But as the novel Before the Awakening makes clear, Rey suffers an agonizing life, waking up every day starving.

-As Rey reached out to him, he looked like he was going to chuck himself off the cliff, like that time he jumped off a ledge in Cloud City in Empire.
+As Rey reached out to Luke, he looked like he was going to chuck himself off the cliff, a bit like that time he jumped off that ledge in Cloud City in Empire.

 Vader begged him to join the dark side; Rey reaches out to him to rejoin the fight for the light.
-Episode VIII may reveal that Luke is her father.
-That’s not going to be shocking.
-And they could have done it in VII.
+Episode VIII may reveal that Luke is her father, making her Kylo’s cousin.